This format is in development and is not currently supported!

 <nonogram> has a

-puzzle and its solution image.
-It can be:
+shape of the puzzle and its solution image.
+It can

 The image is rectangular, with two banks row (from top to bottom, block sizes listed from left to right) and col (columns from left to right, block sizes listed from top to bottom).